Arminas Narbekovas

-Arminas Narbekovas (born 28 January 1965 in Gargždai) is a former Lithuanian football player.
+Arminas Narbekovas (born 28 January 1965 in Gargždai) is a former Lithuanian footballer who played as a midfielder.
 In 2003, he was selected by UEFA as his country's Golden Player, the greatest player of the past 50 years.

 Personal life

 Arminas Narbekovas was born to a Tatar father Andrey Narbekov and a Lithuanian mother.

 Career

 Narbekovas made his debut in 1983 with Žalgiris Vilnius, Lithuania's sole representative in the Soviet Top League, at the age of 18.
 In 1987, he finished second in league scoring with 16 goals while leading his club to a third-place finish, their best in history.
 Zalgiris would then participate in the UEFA Cup for the first time, losing to Austria Vienna.
 Austria would become Narbekovas' destination after Lithuanian players were allowed to move abroad.
 Arminas moved there in 1990 after a short stint with Lokomotiv Moscow, since Lithuania was not a part of UEFA yet and players from its clubs were not permitted to transfer.
 Narbekovas would spend the rest of his club career in Austria, with Austria Vienna until 1995 and then with Admira Wacker and a number of other lower division clubs.